Last Updated on May 27, 2023

-You Can Still Watch BBC – The Planets from 2019
+You Can Still Watch BBC – The Planets Online

-Updated in November 2022, using NordVPN as previous VPN has stopped working with the BBC iPlayer.
-All episodes of The Planets are still available for at least 12 months – so after November 20223.
+Here’s a quick update, using NordVPN as previous VPN has stopped working with the BBC iPlayer.
+All episodes of The Planets are still available for at least 12 months.

 If you enjoy science documentaries, then there’s one series that you don’t want to miss – The Planets which aired on the BBC earlier this year.
 It’s presented by Professor Brian Cox who explores the history of the eight planets which make up our solar system.